cloudfoundry/docs-bosh/content/package-vendoring.md

 ## Using `bosh vendor-package` {: #vendor }

 CLI v2 introduces new command for release authors to easily vendor final version of a package from another release.
-BOSH team has also created [`bosh-packages` Github organization](https://github.com/bosh-packages) for tracking official commonly used packages.
-First additions to that organization are: `golang-release`, `ruby-release`, `java-release` and `nginx-release`.
+BOSH team has also created several package release repositories.
+Current releases are: [golang-release](https://github.com/cloudfoundry/bosh-package-golang-release), [ruby-release](https://github.com/cloudfoundry/bosh-package-ruby-release), [nginx-release](https://github.com/cloudfoundry/bosh-package-nginx-release), [cf-cli-release](https://github.com/cloudfoundry/bosh-package-cf-cli-release), [java-release](https://github.com/cloudfoundry/bosh-package-java-release), and [python-release](https://github.com/cloudfoundry/bosh-package-python-release).
 More may be added if deemed to be useful to a number of release authors.

-As an example, if release encapsulates a Go application that needs to be compiled with Go compiler (as most Go apps do), release author, instead of figuring out how to make a `golang-1.x` package on their own, can vendor in one from `https://github.com/bosh-packages/golang-release`.
+As an example, if release encapsulates a Go application that needs to be compiled with Go compiler (as most Go apps do), release author, instead of figuring out how to make a `golang-1.x` package on their own, can vendor in one from `https://github.com/cloudfoundry/bosh-package-golang-release`.

 ### Vendoring by example
 Here an example how package vendoring could work from scratch.
 A local blobstore is used for simplicity.